 Were you and your old roommate equally invested in what the apartment looked like?

 He was so much more practical.
 For him, it was a place to eat, sleep, and shower.
 For me, it was always this vibrating thing in the back of my head.
 I thought that there were so many things that this place could be.
 At the start of 2019 I designed shelves with a carpenter for my office, this tiny room at the front of our apartment.
 That was the first time I ever worked with someone like that, and I really liked it, but I wasn’t thinking in terms of, ‘I’m going to design this,’ or ‘I’m a designer.’
 It was just: this is what this room needs, and I can give it to it.
 I thought about how to maximize the space’s potential.
 That’s always been the question, even with the table: what does this space need?
 What does it want?
 My roommate used to say that I liked beautiful things, but I don’t really think about beauty.
 I think about necessity.
-It's about honoring the architecture.
+It's about honoring and activating the architecture.

 Do you think you would have made the flower table last year if we weren’t in a pandemic?
 Did having extended time in your apartment shift the way that you think about it?

 For me, the only architecture that I had control over and that I could explore both as a form and a shape is my body.
 Silhouette is something that I think a lot about.
 I was always looking for pants that laid perfectly over my shoes, or a shirt that could dance on my body.
 During the pandemic, I wasn’t getting dressed for anything, so I had a lot of pent-up creative energy.
 I don’t think I would have made furniture if I didn't have the time and space to reflect inside.